chesterxgchen/spa/README.md

 * Transaction doesn't work for mySQL

 * I have used mySQL (5.1.66) on debian as database for testing.
 Other databases has not well tested.
-To run the test, you will need to setup mySQL and provide the logini and password for the database.
+To run the test, you will need to setup mySQL and provide the login and password for the database.
 The configuration file is with typesafe config and can be changed in
 ```
    src/test/resources/application.properties